Rogers gets new monument dedicated to veterans

 ROGERS, Ark.
-(KNWA) — The city of Rogers unveiled a new American veterans monument on Tuesday.
+(KFTA) — The city of Rogers unveiled a new American veterans monument on Tuesday.

 According to Operations Manager Wendy Jones, the monument is to recognize veterans and their families who have loaned coffin flags that are given at a military burial.